10 Greek Foods You Must Try in Athens

 Saturated in rich history and gifted with the Aegean Sea, Greece has one of the best cuisines in the world.
 This Mediterranean treasure has an abundance of delicious meals including fresh seafood, juicy meat and non-preservative vegetables.
-Some of the reasons behind having such a unique combination of mouth-watering tastes are centuries-long traditions and Eastern and Western cultures.
-During your visit to Athens, try to avoid typical tourist traps and opt for Greek cuisine restaurants.
+Some of the reasons behind having such a unique combination of mouth-watering tastes are centuries-long traditions and Eastern and Western cultures, all combined in delicious tastes of greek foods nowadays.
+During your visit to Athens, try to avoid typical tourist traps and opt for Greek cuisine restaurants, or choose to participate in some of the amazing food tours in Athens.
 Don’t let the names of the Greek dishes intimidate you, we are here to break them down, with our list of the top 10 Greek foods to try in Athens!

 So, folks, get comfortable, relax and let your imagination fly to the Greek capital while we share with you the top 10 foods in Athens you have to try.
-Besides being the metropolis, Athens is also the capital of the Greek culinary scene and the food never disappoints.
-From high class gourmet restaurants, to top notch street food vendors, Athens is the city that has it all!
+Besides being the metropolis, Athens is also the capital of the Greek culinary scene and trust us when we say, Greek food never disappoints.
+From high class gourmet restaurants, to top notch street food vendors, and food tours that will unveil you unique traditional tastes in Athens, this marvelous city simlpy has it all!
 Ready, steady and go, let the food journey begin!

 1. Greek Dips